sreeramsunkara/TAS-Workshop-CAH/README.md

 cf restage $user-moviefun
 ```

-- The `cf restage` is necessary because TAS will need to configuration adjustments so that your `MovieFun` App may be able to use the MySQL DB instance that you created.
+- The `cf restage` is necessary because TAS will need to make configuration adjustments so that your `MovieFun` App may be able to use the MySQL DB instance that you created.

 - Once the `cf restage` has finished, let's repeat the same process again: